duckmanager/Bathymetric-map-Lake-Caputh/README.md

         functionality:
             This tool provides a manual error-correction for sonar measurment points via an interactive Matplotlib window.
 One figure per survey file gets shown.
 Points can be selected by clicking or click and drag to select multiple points wihtin a rectangle.
 Selected points are marked as red.
 By selecting a point a again, it gets unselected.
 The plot shows all Beam-Types in different colors .
 On the X-axis this distance between following point in meters is shown.
 On the Y-axis the Depth in m ist shown, starting at 0m (waterlevel).
                 Initialization:
-                    Upon startup, the tool checks if a CSV file (FILTER_CSV) with previously marked faulty points exists.
-If found, those points are automatically removed from the dataset, after removing artifical boundary points first, and adiing them back in after.Further interactive filtering is skipped.
+                    Upon startup, the tool checks if manual_override=True/False.If a CSV file (interactive_error_correction.csv) with previously marked faulty points exists and manual_override=False, those points are automatically removed from the dataset, after removing artifical boundary points first, and adiing them back in after.Further interactive filtering is skipped.
                     If no FILTER_CSV exists, the tool reads the DATA_FILE, excludes any points with the file_id "artificial_boundary_points" and saves them seperately, so they wont get processed in error correction.
+                    If manual_override =True the interactive error correction starts with or without existing "interactive_error_points.csv".
+If it exists the faulty points are moved to loaded_bad and shown as selcted in the plots for further editing.
                 Data Segmentation & Plotting:
                     The data is segmented by each unique survey run (file_id).
                     For each survey run, the tool computes the cumulative along-track distance using the UTM32N coordinates (Longitude, Latitude) to serve as the x-axis.